-- Encourage more efficient use of the land resource; - Establish complementary land use policies for industrial, transition and environmental areas in the Heartland Region; - Reduce environmental impacts; - Reduce land use conflicts and establish buffers and transition areas around heavy industry; - Facilitate efficient provision and extension of transportation and utility infrastructure and joint use of these services; - Encourage the use of eco-industrial principles, e.g. co-generation.
+- Encourage more efficient use of the land resource; - Establish complementary land use policies for industrial, transition and environmental areas in the Heartland Region; - · Reduce environmental impacts; - Reduce land use conflicts and establish buffers and transition areas around heavy industry; - Facilitate efficient provision and extension of transportation and utility infrastructure and joint use of these services; - Encourage the use of eco-industrial principles, e.g. co-generation.

 The land use concept for the ASP identifies the entire plan area as being within the Medium Industrial Policy Area.
 This policy area is intended to serve as a transition zone between heavy industrial uses and lighter/non-industrial land uses.
+The land use concept for the ASP identifies the entire plan area as being within the Medium Industrial Policy Area.
+This policy area is intended to serve as a transition zone between heavy industrial and non-industrial land uses.

 Important guidelines outlined in this ASP, and which dictate development is as follows: